Is a postgraduate degree right for you?

 The business classes bring together students from all of the different MEL and MHLP programs, which means you will be studying and collaborating on group projects with a wide group of professionals from diverse industries and backgrounds.

 Adding it all up

 Going back to school is a significant life decision, but one that’s easier to make if you carefully evaluate your current circumstances and reflect on your specific career goals.
 A professional master’s degree is a signal to employers that you have up-to-date industry knowledge and expertise.
-The hybrid MEL and MHLP – with their combination of technical and business courses – also tell employers that you have the skills and confidence to successfully communicate, collaborate, strategize and lead change within the organization.
+The interdisciplinary MEL and MHLP – with their combination of technical and business courses – also tell employers that you have the skills and confidence to successfully communicate, collaborate, strategize and lead change within the organization.

 It’s also helpful to see going back to school as part of a longer-term investment in your personal and professional development.
 Some of the outcomes might be immediately clear – a new job or greater responsibility.
 Other outcomes might take longer to emerge, but are nonetheless equally important, and could include everything from being exposed to new ways of thinking to a new set of friends to where you end up living.